sowcow/blog/content/posts/tar-pit.md

 ### Summary

-It looks like theoretical high level paper about comlexity in large codebases.
+It looks like a theoretical high level paper about comlexity in large codebases.

 The main point can be statend in the form: eliminate stuff/separate certain parts of the system to reduce power/ability to introduce accedintal complexity.